Here are the 7 simple steps in strategic planning process…

 My goal is to give you a simple, step-by-step process to harness the power of strategy for both you and your organization.

-The reward for a little time with this process is profound.
+The reward for a little time with these planning process steps is profound.
 It changes organizations and futures.

 Whether you are thinking through these steps on your own or leading a team through them, remember strategy has the power to multiply your resources, change the game, and take your organization to the next level.